yliess86/PhDThesis/thesis.md

 #### The Second AI Winter

 Unfortunately, this period was also marked by a lack of progress because of the resource limitations of the time.
 Those algorithms required too much power, data, and investments to work.
 They were not sufficient to make AI truly successful.
 The lack of progress in the eighties led to the "Second AI Winter".
 AI research was largely abandoned during this period.
 Funding and enthusiasm dwindled.
+This winter lasted from 1988 to early 2000.

 ##### The Indomitable Researchers

 The second AI winter limited research for +nn.
 However, some indomitable individuals continued their work.
 During this period, Vladimir Vapnik et al. developed the +svm [@cortes_1995], a robust non-probabilistic binary linear classifier.
 The method has the advantage to generalize well even with small datasets.
 Sepp Hochreiter et al. introduced the +lstm for [+rnn]{.plural} [@hochreiter_1997], a complex recurrent cell using gates to route the information flow and simulate long and short-term memory buffers.
 In 1989, Yann LeCun provided the first practical and industrial demonstration of backpropagation at Bell Labs with a +cnn to read handwritten digits [@lecun_1989; @lecun_1998] later used by the American postal services to sort letters.

-#### The Modern Deep Learning Success
+#### The Deep Learning Revolution

-The next significant evolutionary step for [+dl]{.full}, those deep hierarchical +nn, descendants of the connectionist movement, occurred in the early twenty-first century.
+The next significant evolutionary step [+dl]{.full}, those deep hierarchical +nn, descendants of the connectionist movement, occurred in the early twenty-first century.
 Computers were now faster and [+gpu]{.plural} were developed for high compute parallelization.
 Data was starting to be abundant thanks to the internet and the rapid rise of search engines and social networks.
 It is the era of Big Data. +nn were competing with +svm.
 In 2009 Fei-Fei Li and her group launched ImageNet [@deng_2009], a dataset assembling billions of labeled images.

 By 2011, the speed of [+gpu]{.plural} had increased significantly, making it possible to train [+cnn]{.plural} without layer-by-layer pre-training.
 The rest of the story includes a succession of deep +nn architectures including, AlexNet [@krizhevsky_2012], one of the first award-winning deep +cnn, ResNet [@he_2016], introducing residual connections, the [+gan]{.full .plural} [@goodfellow_2014], a high fidelity and high-resolution generative framework, attention mechanisms with the rise of the Transformer "Attention is all you Need" architecture [@vaswani_2017] present in almost all modern +dl contributions, and more recently the [+ddm]{.full} [@ho_2020], the spiritual autoregressive successor of the +gan.